pdyba/Book/2017/presentations/with_python_security/text.md

 Automatic Scanning tools:
-* ZAP (Zed Attack Proxy) – Free, Open Source, Jenkins ready Zap is an open source alternative to burp, developed under the OWASP project and it already has a dedicated Jenkins plugin.
+* ZAP (Zed Attack Proxy) – Free, Open Source, Jenkins ready Zap is an open source alternative to burp, developed under the OWASP project and it already has a dedicated Jenkins plugin
 * Burp – Free/Paid, Jenkins ready in ~2017
 Burp can Scan for vulnerabilities, intercept browser traffic and automate custom attacks, it does not have a Jenkins plugin yet, but it was announced that this year something should be ready for continuous development.
 Both of them can also be used manually, so you can define you own attack patterns and payloads.
-* Metasploit – Free, OpenSource, Jenkins ready
+* Metasploit – Free, OpenSource, Jenkins ready, scans on system levels
-* SQLMap - Free, OpenSource
+* SQLMap - Free, OpenSource, scans application only for SQL injections

 * scapy - Free, OpenSource, Python, if want to test a custom protocol, you will probably need to use scapy, which is a python library for preparing dedicated TCP, ICMP packages and UDP Datagrams.

 Commercial solutions and managed services: